 The Vegetation Management Cost per kilometer measure tracks the cost of trimming and clearing vegetation located near overhead feeders - activities which are necessary to minimize the risk of power interruptions.
 Vegetation-caused power interruptions are the second highest contributor to overall system reliability (following defective equipment).

-In 2021, the vegetation management unit cost was \$2,213.
+In 2023, the vegetation management unit cost was \$2,355 per km.